Great Tey: Amenities

+A local paper called the 'Round and About' is distributed monthly.
+It contains articles about local events, businesses and activities, and general village updates.

 St Barnabas Church

-St Barnabas church is a Norman church which is now thought to date from before the Norman conquest.

-The lower three tiers of the tower probably date from Anglo Saxon times.
-The tower walls are of reused Roman brick quoins from a Roman villa found very close by, Septaria which comes from the cliffs close to Walton-on-the-Naze, and iron stone conglomerate found in local fields and flint.
+St Barnabas Church is a Norman church which is now thought to originate from before the Norman Conquest.
+The lower three stages of the tower probably date from Anglo-Saxon times.
+The tower walls are of reused Roman brick quoins from a Roman villa close by, Septaria which comes from the cliffs close to Walton-on-the-Naze, and iron stone conglomerate found in local fields and flint.

 Occupation

-In total there are 476 people aged between the ages of 16 to 74 employed in the area of Great Tey.
+In total there are 476 people aged between the ages of 16 and 74 employed in the area of Great Tey.
 Of this the vast majority are employed in the Managers, Directors and Senior Officials position with a total of 89.
 In contrast to this there are only a few employed in Skilled Trades Occupations such as Skilled Agricultural and Related Trades with a total of 18 which is a minor number compared to previous years which it was the main occupation.
 This is evident from the bar graph below which shows 80 men were employed in the agriculture in 1881.
 From these statistics the parish has moved with the times in terms of employment.
 This is evident from the fact throughout the UK more and more are employed in managerial jobs working in offices compared to the outdoor agricultural lifestyle that was the norm in earlier years.

 In addition to this statistics the vision of Britain site revealed that in the early years of 1831, of the population the majority of occupations related to status were labourers and servants with a total of 133.
 Contrasted to the 15 employers and professionals from the data provided.

 The majority of the 476 employed are in full-time employment with a total of 314.
 However, there are much less in part-time employment with numbers reaching only 162.

 The number of men and women employed as 'professionals' is one way of assessing a change in occupations as time has progressed. in 1881 there were no males listed as professional and only 6 females similarly.
 However, as time has moved on many more are employed in such roles.
 The 2011 census revealed that 47 males are listed as professionals.

 Education

-There are a small number of people still enrolled in education between the ages of 16–74.
+There are a small number of people still enrolled in education between the ages of 16 and 74.
 In total, there are 38 students; 21 are full-time students, but economically inactive, and 17 students are either economically active and either unemployed or employed.

-Neighbourhood statistics reveals the qualification gained in the area of Great Tey in the 2011 census, and it is made evident that the vast majority of residents have gained some form of qualification. for example the number of residents who have been awarded a degree such as a BA, BSc or PhD reaches 132.
+Neighbourhood statistics reveals the qualification gained in the area of Great Tey in the 2011 census, and it is made evident that the vast majority of residents have gained some form of qualification.
+For example, the number of residents who have been awarded a degree such as a BA, BSc or PhD reaches 132.